andersonalmada/product-heroku/README.md

 # Project WEB

 - This project was developed in 2021 for discipline of WEB.
-- The project is REST-based, deploy in Heroku, and upload for FTP.
+- The project is REST-based, deploy in Heroku, and upload with FTP.

 ## Technologies used: